jbarreiros/style-dictionary-style-guide/examples/ejs/README.md

 # Single-page static style guide using EJS templates

-Single-page style guide, using the EJS templating engine, and generated with a Style Dictionary format.
+Single-page style guide, using the EJS templating engine, and generated with a custom Style Dictionary format.

+The following are standard for a Style Dictionary project:

+- `./assets/` - Fonts and icons.
+- `./dist/` - Target folder for generated design tokens and assets.
+- `./src/` - The bare minimum transforms and formats necessary to generate this example.
+- `./tokens/`

+The following are specific for generating the static style guide:

+- `./public/` - Where the style guide is built.
+Copy the contents of this folder to a publicly accessible location, like GitHub Pages.
+- `./src/styleGuide.js` - Style Dictionary formatter, which generates `index.html`.
+- `./views/` - EJS templates for `index.html`, as well as formatting for token names, values and samples.
 - `style-guide-config.json` - Represents the metadata and structure of the style guide.
 Tokens are organized into sections and subgroups, and each group can have a different presentation.
-- `./views/` contains the EJS templates.
-- `./public/` is where the static style guide is built.
-Copy the contents of this folder to a publicly accessible location, like GitHub Pages.
-- `./src/` contains the bare minimum transforms and formats necessary to generate a functional style guide.
-The `styleGuide.js` format is the critical bit, which generates the static `index.html`.
-- `./assets/` and `./tokens/` are standard folders found in most Style Dictionary examples.

 Caveats: